browserstack/api/README.md

     POST /worker

 > This call requires authentication.
+A `401 Unauthorized` response is given if an unauthorised request is made.

 Once a worker has been spawned you can see it listed in your dashboard account online at browserstack.com.
-You can then login to this worker VM and do any interactions you want if you need to.
+You can then control this browser instance remotely if necessary.

+`ondata` is an event that's called when the client initiates a `PUT /worker/:id` request.
+See the _Getting results_ section for more details.

+`postData` is a method that's used to send messages back to the client.
+Every time it's called a new object is added to a stack which is emptied into the response of a `GET /worker/:id` request.
+See the _Sending message/data_ section for more details.

 ### Parameters
-A valid request must contain a `browser` and either a `url` or `data` parameter but not both. `Timeout` is optional but defaults to 30seconds.
+A valid request must contain a `browser` and either a `url` or `data` parameter but not both. `timeout` is optional but defaults to 30 seconds.

 #### browser
-The browser ID.
-These can be found from the `/browser` API call outlined above.
+A valid browser tag.
+A list of supported browser tags are given using the `GET /browsers`.
+See the _Getting Available Browsers_ above for details.

 #### (timeout=30)
 A number in seconds before the worker is terminated.
 Set this to 0 to keep the worker alive indefinitely.